-Jérôme Ambroise received his Master of Science in Chemical Engineering in 2006 and his Master of Advanced Studies in Statistics, Biostatistics and Epidemiology in 2007.
-He performed his Ph.D thesis of Engineering from 2007 to 2011 in the Institute of Information and Communication Technologies, Electronics and Applied Mathematics (ICTEAM) and in Center for Applied Molecular Technologies (CTMA), Institut de Recherche Expérimentale et Clinique (IREC) at Université catholique de Louvain.
-Since 2012, he is working as researcher logistician within IREC and his research mainly focuses on signal processing and biostatistical analysis of biological data generated from molecular technologies such as Microarray, pyrosequencing, and Next Generation Sequencing.
+Jérôme Ambroise received in 2006 his Master of Science in Chemical Engineering and in 2007 his Master of Advanced Studies in Statistics, Biostatistics and Epidemiology.
+He performed his Ph.D thesis of Engineering from 2007 to 2011 in theUCLouvain Institute of Information and Communication Technologies, Electronics and Applied Mathematics (ICTEAM) and in CTMA.
+Since 2012, he has been working as a researcher logistician within IREC/CTMA and his research has been focusing on bioinformatics analysis of Next Generation Sequencing data in different applications including bacterial genomics, genomics, metagenomics (shotgun and targetted), and transcriptomic.

 Mostafa Bentahir, PhD